Visnalize/.com/src/win7simu/faq.md

 * From the Start Menu, hold your finger on the programs/apps you want to add, a context menu should appear, then select "Send to Desktop".
 * From the desktop, you can refer to [this video tutorial](https://youtu.be/gz8dPrHsRCs).

-### The BIOS keeps showing up for me.
-How do I enter Windows?

-Just don't tap/click on the screen for the first 3 seconds and you will boot into Windows.

 ## 3. Miscellaneous

 ### Can you remove the ads?

 No, I'm afraid.
 I have been spending a lot of time and effort to develop and maintain this simulator, it even costs me a fair amount of money to maintain the cloud services to retain your user accounts and settings within.
-However, there is a monthly subscription plan available with the Android version to which you can subscribe, to enjoy the app ad-free and support me to keep improving it and bring you more cool features.
+However, there is a small monthly subscription plan available with the Android version to which you can subscribe, to enjoy the app ad-free and support me to keep improving it and bring you more cool features.
+For the web version, you can disable the ads by becoming a patron on [Patreon](https://www.patreon.com/visnalize) at the same price.

 ### Can this simulator work on Android versions earlier than 6.0?